Meet our awesome Science Mentors!

-Entomology Science Mentor: Chris Goforth, North Carolina Museum of Natural SciencesChris Goforth
+- Chris Goforth North Carolina Museum of Natural SciencesChris Goforth

+Chris Goforth is the Head of Citizen Science at the NC Museum of Natural Sciences and works to get people throughout North Carolina involved in authentic scientific research.
+She currently heads several citizen science projects, including the Dragonfly Swarm Project and Dragonfly Detectives, both of which focus on observing and reporting dragonfly behaviors.
 Chris holds a master’s degree in entomology from the University of Arizona and has published her work with dragonfly flight behaviors and giant water bug parental care.
-She also has extensive experience using aquatic insects to study water quality and co-authored several reports for the EPA and Arizona Department of Environmental Quality about the impacts of impaired habitats on aquatic insect populations throughout Arizona.
+She also has extensive experience using aquatic insects to study water quality and co-authored several reports for the Environmental Protection Agency (EPA) and Arizona Department of Environmental Quality about the impacts of impaired habitats on aquatic insect populations throughout Arizona.